Fort St. George: Wellesley House

-The first floor of the building includes the Banqueting Hall, which holds paintings of the Governor of the Fort and other high officials of the Regime.
-The canons of Tipu Sultan decorate the ramparts of the museum.
+The first floor of the building includes the Banqueting Hall, which holds paintings of the Governor of the Fort and other high officials of the administration.
+The cannons of Tipu Sultan decorate the ramparts of the museum.
 The 14.5 ft statue stands at the entrance near a stairway in the museum.
 This statue was created by Charles Bank in England to be brought to India.
-The pedestal of the statue is carved with a scene depicting Tipu Sultan's emissary handing over Tipu's two sons as hostage in lieu of a ransom he was unable to pay to the British.
-It takes its name from Richard Wellesley, Governor General of India, and brother of the Duke of Wellington.
+The pedestal of the statue is carved with a scene depicting Tipu Sultan's emissary.
+The house takes its name from Richard Wellesley, Governor General of India, and brother of the Duke of Wellington.

-Flag staff
+Flagstaff

-The flag staff at the fort is one of the tallest in the country.
+The flagstaff at the fort is one of the tallest in the country.
 Made of teakwood, it is 150 ft high.

-Namakkal Kavingyar Maaligai
+Namakkal Kavignar Maligai

-Namakkal Kavingyar Maaligai is a 10-storeyed building at the campus and is the power centre of state secretariat.
+Namakkal Kavingar Maligai is a 10-storeyed building at the campus and is the power centre of state secretariat.
 It houses offices of the secretaries and departments.
 Between 2012 and 2014, the building was renovated at a cost of ₹280 million, with additional facilities like centralised air-conditioning and new electrical wiring system.